thomastran8/thomas-blog/_pages/03_about.md

 - Game development
     - I love making game in Unity.
 I was introduced to the Unity Game Engine when I joined the Game Development and Arts Club at Davis.
 - Linux tinkering
-    - I enjoy using the terminal and playing around the commands.
+    - I enjoy using the terminal and playing around with the commands.
 My distro of choice is Arch Linux.
 - Jogging
     - I go for mile jogs every other day to the park.
 It's a great way to exercise!
 - Cruising